-- Sheung Shui station was the terminus of a down service,
+- Sheung Shui station was the terminus of a northbound service,

 - All passengers leave the train so that the train can change direction,

-- To head back towards Hung Hom, trains proceed into a turnback siding at the down end of the station,
+- To head back towards Hung Hom, trains proceed into a turnback siding at the north end of the station,

 - After changing ends the driver brought his train back towards Sheung Shui station,